chadgeary/nifi/zookeepers/README.md

 - zookeeper.service
   - .service is a systemd unit to start/stop/restart Zookeeper.
   - Starts on boot, does not require a timer.

+# Node Management
+- nifi-join.service/.timer/.yml
+  - .yml is an Ansible playbook to check/invite new nodes
+  - .service is a systemd unit to call the script (.yml)
+  - .timer spawns the service every minute with a randomized 30 second delay

+- cli.properties
+  - Configuration file for NiFi CLI tool - used to talk with the NiFi cluster securely.